Federal Calendar and Time System

 Federal Calendar

 Based on these findings, the Exodus Theory was established.
-It explained all these human-inhabited worlds with a major Exodus Event from one single planet of origins.
-After prolonged debates across the Human Interplanetary Alliance, a commonly accepted Day of Exodus was agreed upon and the Humanity’s Common Calendar was established.
+It explained all these human-inhabited worlds with a major Exodus Event where humans were taken from one single planet of origins and seeded across the cosmos.
+After prolonged debates among planetary representatives and diverse experts of the Interplanetary Trade Alliance, a commonly accepted Day of Exodus was agreed upon.
+Based on that agreement the Humanity’s Common Calendar was established.

 The Day of Exodus is an average of all extrapolated dates when each human civilization claimed to begin.
-When accepted by nations across HIA, the Day of Exodus was established to be exactly 1000 years in the past.
+When accepted by nations across ITA, the Day of Exodus was established to be exactly 1000 years in the past.
 All subsequent years after that point in time got designated as After the Exodus (AE), and anything before that point was accounted for in negative numbers and designated as Before the Exodus (BE).
-This is why some cultures that claim to be older then others have historical accounts that date years Before the Exodus.
+This is why some cultures that claim to be older then others have historical accounts that paradoxically date years Before the Exodus.

 Federal Time System